 Avoid information overload

-There is another advantage to being able to define processes and implement data governance for every step of the process.
-We finally know which user group needs to be able to modify what data, what data can be read only, and what data may not have any bearing on day to day operations.
-And yes, we too had a few voices demanding to „get the full picture“ and advocating to make all data transparently available to (almost) everyone in the company.
+Defining processes and data integrity in every single process steps has yet another advantage.
+We finally know which user group needs to be able to modify what data, for what data reading access is sufficient and which data may not bear any relevance on day to day operations.
+And yes, we too had a few voices demanding to “get the full picture” and advocating to make all data transparently available to (almost) everyone in the company.
 But we were able to quickly convince our colleagues of the merits of making the user experience in SAP Hybris Cloud for Customer as intuitive and therefore as efficient as possible, rather than overwhelming users with too much information.

 It was very easy to implement too – by customizing the interfaces and including only those fields and views needed by the different user groups.
 We don’t have to waste any more time searching for relevant information.
 Users can now custom-design their interfaces to further streamline their own tasks – myCRM is finally here.
 And as a side bonus, we were able to significantly reduce the time and resources spent on training and support.
 Users can now intuitively navigate the system and get started pretty much right away.